SPEC ANNUAL REPORT

 I look forward to meeting and working with all the staff and members of the community in my new role.

 I joined the SPEC family in 2000 as a member of the newly created LINKS Community Information Centre program.
 Currently, I am the Director of Programs at SPEC, ensuring the safe development, implementation, management, and evaluation of SPEC programs, and provide direct supervision to the Program Managers.
 I ensure programs meet the needs of participants in accordance with adopted standards and established policies and procedures.
-As a member of the senior management team, the Director of Programs participates in strategic planning, policy development, agency communication, annual and on-going budgeting, problem-solving processes, and agency change management.
-My educational background is Social Work.
-I am a long time community resident, mother of five adult children and am very proud to call Brooks home.
+As a member of the management team, the Director of Programs participates in strategic planning, policy development, agency communication, annual and on-going budgeting, problem-solving processes, and agency change management.
+My edcuation background is Social Work.
+I am a long-time community resident, mother of five adult children and am very proud to call Brooks home.

 I joined the LINKS team in 2010.
-Born and raised in Piura-Peru, I moved to Canada in 2010.
+Born and raised in piura-peru, I moved to Canada in 2010.
 My credentials are a BSc with a Major in Business Administration.
 I bring with me almost 20 years of experience in a senior leadership and executive management position.
 I have experience working with expansion projects with multi-disciplinary teams in a very dynamic and goal-oriented organization.
 My spoken languages are Spanish, English and French.